masterborn/masterborn-blog/src/content/Frontend_vs_backend_guide.md

 - Back-end technologies (one or more programming languages, e.g. Python, PHP, Ruby, .Net etc.)
 - Databases, cache and message brokers (MySQL, MongoDB, Oracle, SQLServer, Redis)
 - Basic design skills as a plus (ideally basic prototype design and UI /UX design skills)
-- Version control systems like Git.
+- Version control systems like Git
 - APIs (REST & SOAP).
-Ability to create REST and SOAP services is desirable.
+Ability to create REST and SOAP services is desirable

 ### What are the responsibilities of a full-stack developer?